lncemep/PlanCheckBot/README.md

 ## 📄 License

-This project is distributed under the [MIT License](LICENSE).
-Use it freely, customize it, and distribute it.
+This project is the property of lncemep.
+All rights reserved.
+Any unauthorized use, copying, modification or distribution of this project is strictly prohibited.

 ---